Heidi Thorne is the author of "SWAG: How to Choose and Use Promotional Products for Marketing Your Business."

-Promotional tote bags have been a popular promotional giveaway year after year because they are useful, offer large logo printing area and can last for years.
+Promotional tote bags have been a popular promotional giveaway year after year because they are useful, offer a large logo printing area, and can last for years.
 And as concerns over the environment grow, the use of reusable tote bags has grown, too.

 Here's how to use them to advertise your business and brand.